ddelong/ddelong.github.io/_posts/2004-09-25-who-wants-gmail.md

 ---
 Lately Google has been really generous with invitations to their free email service.
 I keep getting back up to maximum six invites, almost as fast as I can give them out.
 If you are interested, leave a comment.

-Please make some kind of case for it if I don&#8217;t already know you.
+Please make some kind of case for it if I don't already know you.
 Saying &#8220;Please stranger, I really want one&#8221; is not a way to endear yourself to me.